"Happiness is the highest form of health." – Dalai Lama

 The Indian healthcare sector has witnessed significant advancements across multiple dimensions.
 The key trends driving its growth are as follows:

-8th Edition of - ET Edge Best Healthcare Brands
+8th Edition of - ET NOW Best Healthcare Brands

 Now in its 8th edition, the summit will bring together leading voices from the healthcare industry to explore critical topics such as value-based care, nutritional considerations, and the adoption of cutting-edge technologies, among others—all under the overarching theme.